ampproject/amp.dev/MAINTENANCE.md

 **Code samples in lists**

 Python-Markdown has some limitations.
-Use the following syntac when including code samples in lists:
+Use the following syntax when including code samples in lists:
 <pre>
   <code>
   1. First: